Top

 Defending Against White Collar Crimes in Wayne, Wyoming, Pike & Susquehanna Counties

-White-collar crimes are generally nonviolent offenses that are committed through deception, fraud, or misrepresentation for the purpose of financial gain.
-These can be committed against private citizens as well as against businesses or against governmental agencies.
 Many of these crimes are prosecuted in federal courts, which pits the accused against the full resources of the federal government.
-As such, these cases can be very complex and, where multiple people or the government has been defrauded, very serious.
+As such, these cases can be very complex and, where multiple people or the government have been defrauded, very serious.

-If you are facing white-collar crime charges or believe you are the target of a criminal investigation into such charges, you will need the services of a knowledgeable and dedicated criminal defense lawyer.
-At Bernard J. Brown, Attorney at Law, Attorney Bernie Brown can put his 15 years as a proven trial lawyer to work for you.
 He attacks each case with tenacity and skill, along with the expectation that it will go to trial.
 Thus, intensive trial preparation means that every aspect of your arrest and charges will be meticulously investigated, researched, and analyzed to develop a strategy that will put you in the strongest position in criminal court.
 This is key to pursuing your best interests and minimizing or avoiding potential penalties.

 Have you been accused of a white collar crime?
 Call Bernard J. Brown, Attorney at Law, today at (570) 676-1553 or contact us online to request a consultation with our Lackawanna white-collar crimes lawyer.

-Types Of White Collar Crimes
+Types Of White Collar Crimes We Handle in Lackawanna

 In Pennsylvania, white-collar crimes encompass a wide range of offenses committed by private individuals, such as accountants, bookkeepers, investment counselors, corporate executives, financial advisors, and more, as well as public officials.

-Examples of white-collar crimes can include but are not limited to:
+Examples of white-collar crimes can include, but are not limited to:

 • Bribery: Offering something of value in exchange for a benefit or gain is classified as bribery.